-Enter your lawn size and topdressing depth to get exact cubic yards, cubic feet, and 40-lb bag counts for sand, compost, or topsoil.
-Includes material comparison, application guide, and cost estimates for 2025/2026.
+Enter your lawn size and topdressing depth to get exact cubic yards, cubic feet, weight, 0.5 cu ft bags, 1 cu ft bags and bulk delivery quantities for sand, compost, topsoil or lawn leveling mix.
+Includes material comparison, application guide, and cost estimates for 2026.

 Topdressing depth dramatically affects material volume.
 A 1/2" application requires twice the material of a 1/4" application.
 Use the minimum effective depth for your purpose.